cisagov/Malcolm/docs/malcolm-config.md

 # <a name="ConfigAndTuning"></a>Malcolm Configuration

 Malcolm's runtime settings are stored (with a few exceptions) as environment variables in configuration files ending with a `.env` suffix in the `./config` directory.
 The `./scripts/configure` script can help users configure and tune these settings.

-Run `./scripts/configure` and answer the questions to configure Malcolm.
-For an in-depth treatment of these configuration questions, see the **Configuration** section in **[End-to-end Malcolm and Hedgehog Linux ISO Installation](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfig)**.
+For an in-depth treatment of the configuration script, see the **Configuration** section in [**End-to-end Malcolm and Hedgehog Linux ISO Installation**](malcolm-hedgehog-e2e-iso-install.md#MalcolmConfigItems).

 ## <a name="MalcolmConfigEnvVars"></a>Environment variable files